gramoli/synchrobench/README.md

    sets.
 In SPAA, p.73–82, 2002.
  - T. Harris.
 A pragmatic implementation of non-blocking linked-lists.
 In DISC, p.300–314, 2001.

-The Java version of synchrobench (synchrobench-java) provides algorithms:
+The Java version of synchrobench (synchrobench-java), not realeased yet, will provide algorithms:
  - D. Drachsler, M. Vechev, and E. Yahav.
 Practical concurrent binary search trees via logical ordering.
 In PPoPP, pages 343–356, 2014.
  - T. Crain, V. Gramoli, and M. Raynal.
 A contention-friendly search tree.
 In